-The acreage of a public benefit use shall not count toward the maximum acreage limits described in Policy 4.7.
-For the purpose of this policy, public benefit uses include: public schools (preK-12) and public or private post secondary institutions, including ancillary uses; community parks exceeding the minimum acreage requirements of Attachment C, municipal golf courses; regional parks; and governmental facilities excluding essential services as defined in the LDC.
-The location of public schools shall be coordinated with the Collier County School Board, based on the interlocal agreement, 163.3177 F.S. and in a manner consistent with 235.193 F.S.
-Schools and related ancillary uses shall be encouraged to locate in or proximate to Towns, Villages, and Hamlets subject to applicable zoning and permitting requirements.
+The acreage of open space exceeding thirty five percent and a public benefit use shall not count toward the maximum acreage limits described in Policy 4.7 but shall not count toward the consumption of Stewardship Credits.
+For the purpose of this policy, public benefit uses include: public schools (preK-12) and public or private post secondary institutions, including ancillary uses; community parks exceeding the minimum acreage requirements of Attachment C, municipal golf courses; regional parks; and governmental facilities excluding essential services-as defined in the LDC.
+The location of public schools shall be coordinated with the Collier County School Board, based on the interlocal agreement 163.3177 F.S. and in a manner consistent with 235.193 F.S.
+Schools and related ancillary uses shall be encouraged to locate in or proximate to Towns; and Villages, and Hamlets subject to applicable zoning and permitting requirements.